instill-ai/component/.github/CONTRIBUTING.md

 **Operator**

 - An operator is used for data operations inside the pipeline.
+They are defined and initialized in the [operator](https://github.com/instill-ai/operator/) repository.

-The key difference between `connector` and `operator` is that `connector` will connect to a vendor.
-The `connector` only transfer the data, not to process the data.
-In other hand, The `operator` will process data inside the pipeline.
+The key difference between `connector` and `operator` is the former will connect to an external service, so it's **I/O bound** while the latter is **CPU bound**.
+Connectors don't process but transfer data.

 #### Pipeline